Brent Venables believes there’s no limit to what Sooners can achieve

 The Sooners’ head coach joined SEC Network’s Marty and McGee to talk about the Oklahoma standard.

-After being hired to be the next head coach of the historic OU Football program on December 5, 2021, he had plenty of work to do to build the program in his image after his predecessor’s sudden and unexpected departure.
-Oklahoma fans didn’t know just how much of a rebuild it would be.
-Venables clearly believed that the Sooners had slipped from the standard of toughness, physicality, and discipline that made them one of college football’s premier programs.
+After being hired to be the next head coach of the historic OU football program on Dec.
+5, 2021, he had plenty of work to do to build the program in his image after his predecessor’s sudden and unexpected departure.

 Venables’ inaugural season was a disappointment.
-OU went 6-7, their worst record of the 21st century.
+OU went 6-7, its worst record of the 21st century.
 At this time last year, there were plenty of questions nationally about Venables and his direction for the program in Norman.

-Those games not only kept Oklahoma out of the [autotag]College Football Playoff[/autotag] after a 7-0 start, they also kept the Sooners out of the [autotag]Big 12[/autotag] Championship Game.
-Oklahoma settled for an Alamo Bowl berth, which was an uneven turnover-plagued loss against Arizona with a different starting quarterback and offensive coordinators.
+Those games not only kept Oklahoma out of the [autotag]College Football Playoff[/autotag] after a 7-0 start, they also kept the Sooners out of the [autotag]Big 12[/autotag] championship game.
+Oklahoma settled for an Alamo Bowl berth, which was an uneven, turnover-plagued loss against Arizona with a different starting quarterback and offensive coordinators.

 The message from Venables to his team was clear: The Sooners still had plenty of room for improvement.